 This volunteer run team gives a chance to inner city kids that come from poorer families a chance to play hockey.
 By the end of the season, the players build long-lasting friendships and a newfound love for the game of hockey.
 Think about playing with 20 year old jerseys, this team does it!
 This team has no sponsors and the only funding incoming comes from the coaches.
 As a result, the grant would help fund some much-needed new uniforms.

-Nicholas Lee 4 months ago
+Nicholas Lee about 1 year ago

 Sports Are Expensive.